ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 * What is lost relative to implementing the full CTF paper system in GHC?
 * How much existing code is actually going to be broken by these changes?
     * This is likely unknowable until an implementation exists.
+    * If the breakage would be minimal, perhaps GHC should simply produce a type error when the currently-proposed backwards compatibility fix would be needed.
+    * If the backwards compatibility extension is implemented, what should it be named?
+I would suggest `-XInferKindConstraints`.

 Implementation Plan
 -------------------